 Final Thoughts and Next Steps

-The E2 visa change of status is a strategic opportunity for foreign nationals who want to build or buy a business in the U.S. It offers flexibility, the ability to bring dependent family members, and a clear path to work permit eligibility.
+The E2 visa change of status is a strategic opportunity for foreign nationals to build or buy a business in the United States.
+This provides flexibility, the ability to bring dependent family members, and a clear path to work permit eligibility.

 Here’s how to move forward:

-- Make a substantial investment in a qualifying enterprise.
+- Make a sizeable investment in a qualified enterprise.

-This isn’t just paperwork, but your future.
-With the right immigration services, a strategic investment, and professional guidance, the E-2 visa can be your bridge to business ownership in the U.S.
+You’re not just filling out paperwork – this is your future.
+With the right immigration services, a strategic investment, and professional guidance, the E2 visa can be your bridge to business ownership in the U.S.